 These timings are actually part of a healthy daily routine and the disciplined structure also extends to other practices in the day.

-Tip 3: Stick to the rules
+Tip 3: Read the rules and stick to them

 The 10-day course is well-structured and practical.
 Although some rules may seem extreme to you, they’re all there for good reason.
 If you can accept and respect the rules, you’ll reap plenty of rewards.
 As the course progresses, you will gradually settle into the routine, making each successive day easier than the last.
 With approachable instructors, you don’t just learn more, but can also get help in addressing any concerns or doubts that you might have.